Archæologia Britannica: Proposed volumes

 On account of Lhuyd’s early death, only the first volume, Glossography, was eventually published.

 Publication

 Glossography was completed in November 1703, at which time it was delivered to the printer.
-It was not published until 1707 however, due to a lack of suitable fonts for the complex orthography used in the volume, which consisted of an extended Latin alphabet combined with a variety of diacritics, meaning only one compositor could perform the task.
+It was not published until 1707, however, due to a lack of suitable movable type for the complex orthography used in the volume, which consisted of an extended Latin alphabet combined with a variety of diacritics, meaning only one compositor could perform the task.